omni-digital/do-audit/README.md

 Audit your Digital Ocean account and make sure you know what's up.

-The script can currently list your droplets and domains with their basic information, and has a `ping-domains` command which tries to send a test request to all your domains and checks the response for you.
+The script can currently list your droplets and domains information and has a `ping-domains` command which sends a test request to all your domains and checks the response for you.

+Built to suit our own needs - which it did - but feel free to propose or implement new features.

 ## Installation
 From PyPI (recommended):